liuzhongshu/json-server/README.md

 ## Build & run
 ```
 mvn package
-java -jar target/json-server-0.0.1-snapshot.jar server
+java -jar target/json-server-0.0.1-snapshot.jar server server.yml
 ```

-then use browser to access http://localhost:8080/blogs
+then use browser to access http://localhost:8080/api/blogs

+## client
+if your want a CRUD client based on angular ng-admin, run bower install, then access http://localhost:8080/

 ## Routes

-Based on the  `db.json` file, here are all the available routes.
+Based on the  `db.json` file, here are all the available routes(root path is /api):

 ```
 GET    /blogs